Montana-Media-Arts/webDesignFall2024/_docs/topic-07/01-blocks/page-05.md

 <div class="container-row">
   <img src="../img/legos-spans.png" alt="stacked building blocks with stickers representing span elements" title="Blocks can have multiple spans!" style="float: right; width: 150px; margin-top: 0;" />

-  <p>This means that spans can exist within divs, and do not create full-width blocks.
+  <p>This means that spans can exist within divs and do not create full-width blocks.
 It serves to identify or group content together that requires organization or extra styling.
 You can have <b>multiple span elements</b> inside a div.</p>

   <p>One specific use for the <code>&lt;span&gt;</code> element is to identify text that needs to appear visually unique on the rendered HTML page.</p>